steineggerlab/unicore/README.md

   └ ProteomeN.fasta

 ```

+### createdb
+`createdb` module takes a folder with input species and outputs 3Di structural alphabets predicted with ProstT5.

+This module runs much faster with GPU.
+Please install `cuda` for GPU acceleration.

 To run the module, please use the following command:
 ```
+// Download ProstT5 weights as below if you haven't already
+// foldseek databases ProstT5 /path/to/prostt5/weights tmp
-unicore createdb data db/proteome_db /path/to/prostt5/model
+unicore createdb data db/proteome_db /path/to/prostt5/weights
 ```
 This will create a Foldseek database in the `db` folder.

-### search
+### cluster
-`search` module takes a `createdb` output database, searches them against the given reference database, and outputs the alignment results in BLAST format.
+`cluster` module takes a `createdb` output database, runs Foldseek clustering, and outputs the cluster results.

-On default, alignments with 80% bidirectional coverage with E-value < $10^{-3}$ will be reported.
+On default, clustering will be done with 80% bidirectional coverage (-c 0.8).<br>
+You can feed custom clustering parameters for Foldseek via `--cluster-options` option.

 Example command:
 ```
-unicore search db/proteome_db /path/to/reference/db search/result tmp
+unicore cluster db/proteome_db out/clu tmp
 ```
-This will create a `result.m8` output file in the `search` folder.
+This will create a `clu.tsv` output file in the `out` folder.

 ### profile
-`profile` module takes the database (`createdb` output) and alignment results (`search` output) to find structural core genes.
+`profile` module takes the database (`createdb` output) and cluster results (`cluster` output) to find structural core genes.

 On default, the module will report the genes that are present in 80% of the species as a single copy.
 You can change this threshold by `-t` option.

 Example command:
 ```
 // 85% coverage
-unicore profile -t 85 db/proteome_db search/result.m8 result
+unicore profile -t 85 db/proteome_db out/clu.tsv result
 ```
-This will create a `result` folder with the core genes and their occurrence in the species.
+This will create a `result` folder with the core genes and their occurrences in the species.

 ### tree
 `tree` module takes the core genes and the species proteomes to infer the phylogenetic tree using the alignments of the structural core genes.